ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2022-12-22-tagalog-gold-standard.md

 ![](/assets/png/tagalog-gold-standard/tlunified.png){:width="650px"}
 {:style="text-align: center;"}

+My process then goes like this: I will train a model from WikiANN and have it predict entities for TLUnified.
+Then, I will correct the predictions using [Prodigy](https://prodi.gy), an annotation software, to produce gold-standard annotations.
+Piece of cake, right?

-As you'll see later, I went with the traditional route: I labeled and produced gold-standard data myself.
-However, labeling thousands of samples is not the hardest part.
-As the sole annotator, it's easy for me to influence a dataset of my biases and errors in judgment.
-You'd want to normalize a dataset from bias and correct obvious annotation errors.
-In practice, you'd usually want more than three annotators (preferably linguists) and normalize their annotations based on some inter-annotator agreement.
-Gold-standard data is not a cure-all.
+However, *labeling thousands of samples is not the hardest part.* As the sole annotator, it's easy for me to influence a dataset of my biases and errors.
+In practice, you'd want  three or more annotators (preferably linguists), then normalize their annotations based on some inter-annotator agreement.
+Unfortunately, this is the **limitation** of this work.
+In the next section, I'll outline some of my attempts to be more objective when annotating.
+The ideal case is to have multiple annotators though, so [**let me know if you want to help out!**]()

 ## <a id="gold"></a>Creating and evaluating gold-standard data

 ### Bootstrapping WikiANN for annotation